World Baseball Classic: 2023: Third Japanese championship and "Baseball's already won"

 In January 2020, MLB announced that the 2021 WBC would be expanded to 20 teams.
 The additional four participants would be determined through qualifying tournaments, which were originally planned to take place in March 2020.
-However, on March 12, 2020, Major League Baseball announced that the 2021 tournament would be postponed due to the COVID-19 pandemic.
+However, on March 12, MLB announced that the 2021 tournament would be postponed due to the COVID-19 pandemic.

-The collective bargaining agreement (CBA) from the 2021–22 Major League Baseball lockout planned for the next World Baseball Classic to be held in 2023.
+The collective bargaining agreement (CBA) from the 2021–22 Major League Baseball lockout planned for the next WBC to be held in 2023.
 Qualification for the tournament concluded on October 5, 2022, with Nicaragua claiming the final berth in a victory against Brazil.
-The competition took place from March 8, 2023, to March 21, 2023.
+The competition took place from March 8 to March 21, 2023.

 For the 2023 classic, the MLB urged its stars to participate.
-Mike Trout announced his participation, which motivated a cascade of others including Trea Turner, Paul Goldschmidt, Nolan Arenado, J. T. Realmuto, Mookie Betts and more of MLB's finest to join Team USA.
-This further stimulated participation of other important stars in countries around the world.
-The Samurai Japan team assembled their own star-studded roster, including Shohei Ohtani, Roki Sasaki, Yu Darvish, Masataka Yoshida, Munetaka Murakami, and Yoshinobu Yamamoto, to form what many consider to be the most powerful Japanese team in history.
+Mike Trout announced his participation, and others followed, including Trea Turner, Paul Goldschmidt, Nolan Arenado, J.T.
+Realmuto, Mookie Betts.
+The Samurai Japan team assembled their own roster, including Shohei Ohtani, Roki Sasaki, Yu Darvish, Masataka Yoshida, Munetaka Murakami, and Yoshinobu Yamamoto.

 The United States beat Venezuela to face Cuba in the semifinals.
 Baseball is Cuba's most popular sport, and is played at a very high level.
 Therefore, the stakes of the encounter were high.
-Meanwhile, Japan faced Mexico in the semifinals, who were on a Cinderella run, majorly led by Tampa Bay Rays outfielder Randy Arozarena.
+Meanwhile, Japan faced Mexico in the semifinals, who were on a Cinderella run, led by Tampa Bay Rays outfielder Randy Arozarena.

-After defeating Cuba in the semifinals by a wide margin, the United States faced another rival, Japan, in the championship game.
+After defeating Cuba in the semifinals by a wide margin, the United States faced Japan in the championship game.
 The final was incredibly popular in Japan, drawing over 54 million Japanese viewers.
-Shōta Imanaga started for Japan, while Merrill Kelly started for USA.
-With a 3–2 lead, two outs, and no runners on base in the bottom of the ninth inning, Japan's Shohei Ohtani, one of the best pitchers in recent memory, stood on the mound as his Angels teammate Mike Trout, widely considered the greatest player of his generation, stepped up to the plate.
+Shōta Imanaga started for Japan, while Merrill Kelly started for the U.S..
+With a 3–2 lead, two outs, and no runners on base in the bottom of the ninth inning, Japan's Shohei Ohtani, one of the finest pitchers in recent memory, stood on the mound as his Angels teammate Mike Trout, widely considered the greatest player of his generation, stepped up to the plate.
 After the first pitch of this matchup, Fox Sports commentator Joe Davis reflected on the spectacle, saying, "As Benji Gil said last night, 'Baseball's already won.'"
 The two battled to a full count.
-Ohtani would lure Trout to swing and miss with a slider down and away, sealing the victory for Japan.
+Ohtani lured Trout to swing and miss with a slider down and away, sealing the victory for Japan.

 After the match, Japan was congratulated for their victory by Japanese prime minister Fumio Kishida.
-They became the second team to win the World Baseball classic without losing a single game the entire tournament, after the aforementioned Dominican Republic in 2013.
+They became the second team to win the WBC without losing a single game the entire tournament, joining the Dominican Republic in 2013.